htx2v/react-router/react-router/README.md

     }
 ```
 ### useParams
+- The useParams hook returns an object of key/value pairs of the dynamic params from the current URL that were matched by the <Route path>.
-Child routes inherit all params from their parent routes.
+- Child routes inherit all params from their parent routes.
 ```js
 import { useParams } from "react-router-dom"